spsmith/spsmith.github.io/index.md

 <img src="images\headshot_crop_3_medium.png" alt="Simon Smith" width="300"/>

 My name is Simon Smith, and I am a Systems Programmer at the Virtual Environments group, Wisconsin Institute for Discovery.
-I graduated from UW-Madison with a Bachelor's degree in Computer Science along with a certificate in Digital Studies in December 2015.
+I graduated from UW-Madison with a bachelor's degree in Computer Science along with a certificate in Digital Studies in December 2015.
 I've been a programmer for various projects in the lab since the end of 2016.

 My main areas of expertise are Unity development and Python scripting.
 I've also done work with C++, R, and other languages, as well as non-programming tasks such as 3D scanning, running focus groups, and many other activities as needed for our research.